AVSystem/developer-zone/docs/Device_tests/Test_actions.md

 ![Wait action configuration](images/image042.png "Wait action configuration")

  - Waiting time – the interval set before the next action is executed.
- - In progress message – a custom text that will be displayed as the test case progress message while waiting for the execution of the next action.
+ - In progress message – a custom text that will be displayed as the test progress message while waiting for the execution of the next action.

 ### Pause response